 The Hugo 2 packaging is more or less the same as the original Hugo.
 Both have slim understated black retail boxes that come packaged with an excellent selection of accessories.
 Sadly, as with the Hugo 1, there is no supplied leather case and you will have to purchase that separately.

-You also receive a short USB OTG cable for connecting to Android platforms both tablet, smartphone and DAP and a regular USB-A to micro USB cable for charging and USB DAC out functionality.
+You also receive a short USB OTG cable for connecting to Android platforms including tablets, smartphones, and DAPs, and a regular USB-A to micro USB cable for charging and USB DAC out functionality.
 I would have liked to have seen a coaxial converter plug for the new connection type included also out of the box to allow people to connect their existing coaxial cables right away.

 Alongside all of this, you get a very detailed but much-appreciated manual that tells you everything you really need to know in terms of operation and remote control functionality which I highly recommend you read before starting.